cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/reference-genomes.md

 Secured Endpoint: GET /reference-genomes/{reference-genome-id}

 Delegates to metadactyl: GET /reference-genomes/{reference-genome-id}

 This endpoint is a passthrough to the metadactyl endpoint with the same path.
 Please see the metadactyl documentation for more details.

+## Adding Reference Genomes

+Secured Endpoint: POST /admin/reference-genomes

+Delegates to metadactyl: POST /admin/reference-genomes

+This endpoint is a passthrough to the metadactyl endpoint with the same path.
+Please see the metadactyl documentation for more details.